deammion/Engr-Project/architecture_design/architecture-design.md

 However, after a discussion with the client, it has been decided that a more optimal way to carry out the extension of the project, is to determine whether the occurrence of a script is greater than a precalculated amount.
 This will also mean that if an unsafe script tag has been entered into a website during the collection phase, we can account for this and still prevent the script tag from being executed. <br>

-Another change is clarification on what is considered a ‘safe’ script tag.
-In the initial project requirements, a script was deemed safe by having a high percentage (occurrence/Total HTML responses per page).
-However, a script with a low occurrence could be deemed ‘safe’ using this logic creating a possible security exploit.
-Because of this the plugin will also need to account for scripts total occurrence to mitigate the possibility of ‘unsafe’ scripts being inserted using this exploit. <br>

 The last change is the implementation of a ‘whitelist’ of ‘safe’ scripts regardless of context, such as google analytics as these can be regarded as safe regardless of occurrence.
 By utilising this approach, the plugin can process HTML responses with more efficiency. <br>